maniiiisha/Forensic-Face-Sketch-Construction-and-Recognition/README.md

 **SOURCE CODE**

 The source code is a large file so it was not possible to push here.
-If you need the source code you can mail me at manisha.exe@gmail.com.

 **WALKTHROUGH**